 This option allows you to display a survey when a visitor is about to leave the page, moving the cursor towards the address bar or to close the tab.
-It's the best moment to ask your clients why didn't they settle payment or left a cart.
+It's the best moment to ask your clients why didn't they settle payment or left a cart, for example.

-ℹ️On mobile devices, exit intent surveys are triggered when the visitor starts going back up on the page, we recognize this behavior as a gesture of bringing down the address bar.
+📌 On mobile browsers, exit intent surveys are triggered when the visitor starts going back up on the page, we recognize this behavior as a gesture of bringing down the address bar.
 It allows us to assume that the user is no longer engaged in the content on the page, and that's when the survey appears.

 - When a visitor has scrolled percentage of a page

-It's the best way to check if your website was clear and provided sufficient information, or if they are interested in having a call about the feature they just have read about.
+It's the best way to check if your website was clear and provided sufficient information or to inquire about a feature or a post they just have read about.

-- Don’t show this survey if a respondent has answered to other surveys during the current visit to your website or app
+- Don't show this survey if a visitor has answered other surveys in a current visit

 If you are running multiple surveys at once on your website, you might want to limit the survey surveys your visitors are seeing to avoid bothering them.
 When this setting is enabled, if your visitor has engaged (responded or closed) a survey on their current visit, we won't show this survey.